Maisie Williams’ ‘Game Of Thrones’ Farewell Shocks Fans As Sophie Turner Teases ‘Unpredictable’ Ending

 The 21-year-old actress’ post included a photo of her feet.
 In the snapshot, she’s wearing shoes spattered with what appears to be a copious amount of fake blood, but she’s not in costume; she has on a pair of white sneakers and rolled-up skinny jeans.

-Some Game of Thrones fans reacted to the “#lastwomanstanding” hashtag with glee, thinking that it means that Arya Stark will live on as the show’s other major female characters — who include universally hated Queen of the Seven Kingdoms Cersei Lannister — lose their lives in the fight for the Iron Throne or the war with the Night King and his army of wights and White Walkers.
+Some Game of Thrones fans reacted to the “lastwomanstanding” hashtag with glee, thinking that it means that Arya Stark will live on as the show’s other major female characters — who include universally hated Queen of the Seven Kingdoms Cersei Lannister — lose their lives in the fight for the Iron Throne or the war with the Night King and his army of wights and White Walkers.
 Some fans even believe that Arya will end up ruling the Seven Kingdoms.

 “Of COURSE she’s the last woman standing,” wrote one fan.